Campaign of the Month: August 2014

 Montferrat, Champagne & Provence

-- Guy de Provence (6th gen Ventrue ancilla, Childe of Dominius); Commander of the 4th Cainite Crusade, and a servant of Dominius, Prince of Nice and the Lord of Lombardy.
+- Guy de Provence (6th gen Ventrue ancilla, Childe of Dominius); Commander of the 4th Cainite Crusade, and Duke of Negroponte, Abydos, Chalcedon and Scutari.
+He is a servant of Dominius, the Prince of Nice and the Lord of Lombardy.
 He is a veteran of each major crusade and several smaller ones.
 He is a Scion.

-- Petrus el Troubadour (7th gen Phaedymite Ravnos ancilla, Childe of Macia Felicia Licinia); Chief aide-de-camp to Sir Guy, he is unofficially second in command despite his relative lack of status.
+- Petrus el Troubadour (7th gen Phaedymite Ravnos ancilla, Childe of Macia Felicia Licinia); Chief aide-de-camp and seneschal to Duke Guy, he is unofficially second in command despite his relative lack of status.
 He is known for his common sense and chivalric behaviour, and is a student of military history.
 A vocal advocate of the chivalric ideal, he is a Paladin.

-- Martin de Toulon (7th gen Ventrue neonate, Childe of Guy de Provence); aide-de-camp to Sir Guy, he takes minutes at all small councils and runs errands on his sire’s behalf.
-In mourning for his boon companion, Sir Arnaud le Brave.
+- Martin de Toulon (7th gen Ventrue neonate, Childe of Guy de Provence); aide-de-camp to Duke Guy, he takes minutes at all small councils and runs errands on his sire’s behalf.
+In mourning for his boon companion, Chevalier Arnaud le Brave.
 Veteran of the 3rd Crusade.
 He is a Paladin.

-- Sister Farancina di Montferrat (7th gen Cappadocian ancilla, Childe of Clovis); advisor to Sir Guy, and uses her ecclesiastical and monastic influence on his behalf.
+- Farancina di Montferrat (7th gen Cappadocian ancilla, Childe of Clovia); advisor to Duke Guy, and uses her ecclesiastical and monastic influence on his behalf.
 She is unofficially on par with the captains.
-Farancina is in charge of the health of the 4th Crusade, though she is an inferior physician to Maude.
+Farancina is in charge of the health of the 4th Crusade, though she is an inferior physician to Maude of Vienna.
 She is one of the Faithful.

-- Sir Aribert de Carpentras (10th gen Brujah ancilla, Childe of ); a knight of Provence who was saved by Sir Guy on the 3rd Crusade.
+- Aribert de Carpentras (10th gen Brujah ancilla, Childe of Edouard de Monteux [d] ); a knight of Provence who was saved by Sir Guy on the 3rd Crusade.
 He is a Prodigal, and a bit of an outsider, but he serves out his life boon dutifully.

 - Father Thibald (8th gen Ventrue ancilla, Childe of Jacme [d]); Chaplain of the 4th Crusade who spent many years in the Holy Land.
 He is a retiring Cainite, who does not seek a leadership role.
 He is one of the Faithful.

-- Sir Vincent de Nice (9th gen Ventrue neonate, Childe of Ferrand); Great-nephew-in-blood to Sir Guy, Sir Vincent crusades seeking the land, wealth and status that cannot be his in Provence.
+- Vincent de Nice (9th gen Ventrue neonate, Childe of Ferrand); Great-nephew-in-blood to Duke Guy, Sir Vincent crusades seeking the land, wealth and status that cannot be his in Provence.
 He is a Scion, though he is but an initiate on the road.
+Guy was deeply impressed by Vincent, and named him Protector of Negroponte when the Crusade annexed the settlement. [based in Negroponte]

 - Arnaud le Brave (8th gen Phaedymite Ravnos neonate, Childe of Petrus); Sir Martin de Toulon’s best friend and coterie-mate, Sir Arnaud was formerly an observer on the small council.
 He was slain by Aglaia, the former prince of Corfu.
 (DECEASED)

-- Sir William di Milan (8th gen Lasombra neonate, Childe of Pippin the Black); an opportunistic and ambitious young Cainite, whose sire fought with Sir Guy on the 2nd and 3rd Crusades.
+- William da Milan (8th gen Lasombra neonate, Childe of Pippin the Black); an opportunistic and ambitious young Cainite, whose sire fought with Sir Guy on the 2nd and 3rd Crusades.
 He has good connections to the mortal nobility and is a Scion initiate.

 Flanders, Picardy and Normandy